Dube scores in 7th round of shootout, Flames beat Wild 5-4

 Greenway scored at 2:37 of the final period for a 4-3 Wild lead by redirecting a long shot by Jared Spurgeon into the net.
 The goal came 42 seconds after Stone’s wristshot through traffic tied it 3-3.

-Replacing Greenway on Minnesota’s checking line with Joel Eriksson Ek and Luke Kunin for Saturday’s 3-2 overtime win over Winnipeg, Foligno has responded with three goals and an assist.
+Replacing Greenway on Minnesota’s checking line with Joel Eriksson Ek and Luke Kunin for the second straight game, Foligno has responded with three goals and an assist.
 Foligno was held off the score sheet in eight of his previous nine previous games.

+“We want to crash the net.
+We want to create chances.
+We’re playing smart.
+We got our legs going and our heads up too.
+We’re finding each other,” Foligno said.

 Greenway played with Victor Rask and Ryan Hartman on the team’s fourth line.